"If God exists, I hope he has a good excuse."

 It's hard to be honest with yourself about the Bible when you believe that a mind-reading God is listening to your thoughts.

 You don't have to be brave, or a saint, or a martyr, or even very smart, to be an atheist.
-You just have to be able to say, "I don't know."
+You just have to be honest enough to say, "I don't know."

 We are both godless.
 I'm just the one who knows it.